Frequently Asked Questions

 The short answer is: We handle enough cases.

 The longer answer is: There is no specific number of matters that we can handle.
 The number of cases we take on varies, depending on a several factors.
-To make this determination, we look at our current cases and your own case, and weight several factors, including: type of case, where the case is located, what stage of proceeding a case is in, how much additional investigative work needs to happen, and the amount of time we general expect the new case to take.
+To make this determination, we look at our current cases and your own case, and weigh several factors, including: type of case, where the case is located, what stage of proceeding a case is in, how much additional investigative work needs to happen, and the amount of time we generally expect the new case to take.

 We always make sure that we are not taking on too many cases so that we can make sure we provide the proper attention to each case that comes into our office.
 We believe in quality representation.